Viking families and Celtic slaves

 The first Norseman to settle in Iceland, in Reykjavik in 874, is assumed to be Ingólfur Arnason.
 The next fifty years or so many Norsemen emigrated from what is now Norway to Iceland, often bringing with them slaves, mainly from Ireland, but also from Scotland.
 Modern gene technology has revealed that of the ancestors of the present population, some 80 per cent of the men came from Norway, but some 60 per cent of the women were Celtic.

-In the year 930 the chieftains, copying the legal systems of various independent part of their previous homeland (now Norway), instituted Alþingi, an annually gathering parliament at Þingvellir (picture above) that gave laws and applied laws.
+In the year 930 the chieftains, copying the legal systems of independent parts of their previous homeland (now Norway), instituted Alþingi, an annually gathering parliament at Þingvellir (picture above) that gave laws and applied laws.
 This system governed Iceland fairly well for nearly three hundred years, but entering the twelve hundreds, feuds between competing clans became a really serious problem, and finally in 1262 the chieftains felt forced to accept Haakon IV of Norway as the King of Iceland.
 In 1380 Norway, including Iceland, entered a union with Denmark.
 When this union ended in 1814, Iceland stayed with Denmark, but in 1874 Iceland was granted self government and in 1918 full sovereignty in a personal union with the Danish king.
 Denmark was occupied by German forces from April 1940 till May 1945, and on the 17th of June 1941 the Republic of Iceland was declared.
 Therefore the 17th of June is Independence Day.

 The population of Iceland is about 320,000 which means about three per square kilometer.
 Most of these live in the Reykjavik area.